Meet the woman behind Louis Armstrong’s success

 Morello said Chuck Smith knew one — Joe Plummer of Chicago.
 Plummer was living here with friends who put him up in December and January and has been available for rehearsals as Louis Armstrong.
 She listed the actors and their credits in a press release.

 Andrea Coleman portrays Lil’s friend, Mae Brady, and dancer, Mae Alix.
-Coleman is a veteran of musical theater as a dancer, singer, actor, director, choreographer, and teacher and performed recently in “Ain’t Misbehavin’ at Manatee Players.
+Coleman is a veteran of musical theater as a dancer, singer, actor, director, choreographer and teacher.
+She performed recently in “Ain’t Misbehavin’ at Manatee Players.

 Donovan Whitney portrays musicians Jelly Roll Morton, Zutty Singleton and King Oliver.
 New to this area, he has garnered regional credits, most recently in “Immuration” for Theatre Odyssey (2019).

-NEA Jazz Master Dick Hyman is music adviser for the play.
+Hyman, an NEA Jazz Master, is music adviser for the play.
 Acclaimed trumpeter Randy Sandke is music director and has assembled a six-piece jazz band to record songs for the play.
 Vocal coach is Steven Phillips, director of music ministries at First Presbyterian Church.
-Michael Treni, jazz trombonist, music educator, playwright, and music publisher, is audio adviser.
-Choreographer Brentney J is a dancer/ actor/choreographer who performs with WBTT.
+Michael Treni, a jazz trombonist, music educator, playwright and music publisher, is audio adviser.
+Choreographer Brentney J is a dancer/singer/actor/choreographer who performs with WBTT.

 Dramaturg Jack Gilhooley is a much-awarded and produced playwright and educator with two Fulbright awards and a lengthy list of national and international productions.